ibm-cloud-docs/vpc/bs_snapshots_about.md

 If the source snapshot is protected by a customer-managed key, you must specify the customer-managed key that you want to use to encrypt the new copy.

-You can't create cross-regional copies of second-generation snapshots for volumes that are bigger than 10 TB.
-{: note}

 If you change the encryption type or the encryption key of the parent volume, the next remote copy must be a full copy of the parent snapshot, not an incremental copy.

 Only one copy of the snapshot can exist in each region.
 You can't create a copy in the local (source) region.